News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 YourLocalCinema has two decades of experience in developing audiences for captioned cinema.
 It has built much of the audience for captioned screenings.

-YourLocalCinema sends weekly reminders to many inaccessible cinemas - to please be accessible.
+YourLocalCinema sends regular reminders to many inaccessible cinemas - to please be accessible.

 YourLocalCinema has a long legacy as a trusted source of information.
 A household name amongst the target audience - children, young people and adults with hearing loss who enjoy cinema.
 Each week, YourLocalCinema reaches tens of thousands of this audience, who then use the site to plan their cinema-going.

-YourLocalCinema persuades UK film distributors to ensure that cinema trailers are subtitled/captioned.
-At least 35 titles were made available in 2019.
+YourLocalCinema helped persuaded UK film distributors to ensure that cinema trailers were subtitled/captioned.
 The eventual aim is for UK film distributors to routinely produce and provide trailer caption tracks to cinemas, and then for cinemas to screen captioned trailers at scheduled captioned screenings.

 YourLocalCinema continues to create awareness of cinema access/inclusion issues by engaging as many social media users as possible.
 YourLocalCinema has built solid, lasting relationships with many bloggers, reporters, and social media advocates/influencers in the fields of access/inclusion/hearing loss.
 New relationships are constantly fostered through regular activity on social media channels, creating informative, relevant, content that can be easily shared through social media and email.